History of the Kansas City Chiefs: 2021: Losing at the AFC Championship Game

-2022–23: Back–to–Back Super Bowls
+2022–2023: Back–to–back Super Bowls

 In 2022, the Chiefs finished with a 14–3 record and #1 seed in the AFC.
 They defeated the Jacksonville Jaguars and Cincinnati Bengals to make it to Super Bowl LVII, where they beat the Philadelphia Eagles 38–35, winning their franchise's third Super Bowl.
 In 2023, they finished with an 11–6 record and #3 seed in the AFC.
 They defeated the Miami Dolphins, Buffalo Bills, and Baltimore Ravens, which was their first AFC Championship game on the road, to reach Super Bowl LVIII, where they faced-off against the San Francisco 49ers for a rematch of Super Bowl LIV.
 They beat the 49ers 25–22 in overtime, the second game to do so in Super Bowl history.
 The Chiefs' win made them the first back-to-back Super Bowl champions since the New England Patriots won Super Bowl XXXVIII in 2004 and Super Bowl XXXIX in 2005.

 2024: Three–peat bid denied

-The Chiefs started at 9–0 for the first time since 2013.
-After a Week 14 19–17 win over the Los Angeles Chargers, they won their 9th straight AFC West title and after a Week 17 29–10 win on Christmas Day over the Pittsburgh Steelers, they clinched the AFC's #1 seed and home-field advantage throughout the playoffs.
+The 2024 season saw the Chiefs start at 9–0 for the first time since 2013.
+After a Week 14 19–17 win over the Los Angeles Chargers, they won their 9th straight AFC West title.
+After a Week 17 29–10 win on Christmas Day over the Pittsburgh Steelers, they clinched the AFC's #1 seed and home-field advantage throughout the playoffs.
 After wins over the Houston Texans and Buffalo Bills, they advanced to their third straight Super Bowl appearance.
 However, their three–peat was denied as they were crushed by the Philadelphia Eagles 40–22 in Super Bowl LIX.